mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 ### Defaulting

 It is impossible to prepare for every scenario and only slightly harder to have every skill.
 When you perform an action without actually having the skill for the test, there’s still hope.
 You can default the skill, making the test using only the attribute to form the modifier.
 You don’t have any tremendous talent when you default— quite the opposite in fact.
 Defaulting imposes a –1 modifier in addition to any other modifiers the situation demands.
-Unless the gamemaster feels that you’re at a complete loss when defaulting, you can use Courage to Push the Limit and better your chances.
+Unless the gamemaster feels that you’re at a complete loss when defaulting, you can use Edge to Push the Limit and better your chances.

 Some skills are too technically demanding for you to default.
 In these cases, you don’t get to even try the test; you just fail.
 Vehicles or Unarmed Combat, for example, are relatively simple skills that can be attempted without formal training, so you can default if you need to.
 Mechanics, on the other hand, is too complicated to try without some training (you could say it’s rocket science).
 Skills that cannot be defaulted are given in italics on the Active Skill List—and it’s also mentioned in the skill description.